sephbin/obsidian/GM - Campaigns/Ultima Thule/4.0 Locations/Thule.md

 **Key Features:**

 - **Nomadic:** Thule's constant movement fosters a sense of impermanence and transience.
-People cling to their cultural traditions but also readily adapt and integrate with others due to the necessity of cooperation.
+People cling to their cultural traditions but also readily adapt and integrate with others due to necessity.
 - **Resource Scarcity:** Thule's technology is a blend of advanced and primitive.
 While advanced technology exists, its use is heavily rationed due to resource limitations.
 This creates a unique dynamic where both high tech and low tech solutions co-exist.
+This split corelates between the rich and poor respectively.
 - **Cultural Diversity:** The diverse population of Thule results in a vibrant mix of customs, languages, and religions.
 This diversity can be a source of strength and unity, but it also creates friction and conflict.
-- **Political Instability:** Thule lacks a central government and instead operates through a complex network of factions and alliances.
+- **Political Instability:** Thule lacks a central government and instead operates through a complex network of oligarchs, factions and alliances called the [[Axial Syndicate]].
 These factions vie for power and influence, often resorting to intrigue and manipulation.
 - **Unknown Destination:** The mystery surrounding Thule's destination and the force that propels it adds a layer of intrigue and uncertainty to the city's life.
 This uncertainty fuels both hope and despair among the populace.

 **Technology:**